Hawks vs Suns Prediction — AI Finds CAN'T MISS NBA Lines & Props (Nov 16)

 Atlanta vs Phoenix Prop Picks (AI)

-AI algorithm Remi is pouring through tons of datapoints on each player.
-In fact, anytime the Hawks and Suns play there’s always several intriguing trends to key in on.
-Not to mention games played at Mortgage Matchup Center in Nov seemingly never follow normal, predictable patterns.
+Remi is pouring through mountains of data on each line.
+In fact, anytime the Hawks and Suns play there’s always several intriguing angles to key in on.
+Not to mention games played at Mortgage Matchup Center in Nov rarely follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: D. Daniels under 19.5 PTS+AST.